 Liquidity risk is the risk that the Group will not have the level of liquid funding available to meet its requirements.
 Maintaining an inadequate amount of liquidity and being unable to access the debt markets when required exposes the Group to the risk of being unable to finance its functions, whilst maintaining excess liquidity potentially exposes the Group to the risk of inefficient funding costs.

 The Group looks to manage its liquidity by ensuring debt is held with a range of durations and the maturity profile is actively managed by the Group's treasury function.
-Existing bank covenants require the Group to keep a combination of available cash and banking facilities sufficient to cover anticipated capital expenditure, operating costs and interest costs for the succeeding 12 months.
-This is a rolling requirement.
-The Group extend the requirement to cover all other future outgoings.
-Further facilities are not expected to be required within the next year to comply with the above policy.
+Existing bank covenants.

 (b) Financial risks (continued)